 Is this legal?
 No. The employer acted illegally under Connecticut law.

 In a recent employment discrimination case, the judge ruled in favor of an employee who lost her job offer just because she used medical marijuana.
 The judge decided that PUMA’s anti-discrimination language protected against discrimination because of her use of medical marijuana.
 The employer tried to defend itself on the basis of a federal law that required certain businesses to keep drug free workplaces.
 The judge rejected the defense.
 The judge specifically found that the federal law at issue did not prohibit medical marijuana use.
 Refusing to hire the medical marijuana user violated state anti-discrimination law, as a Connecticut attorney could further explain.

 Contact a Connecticut Attorney for Medical Marijuana Discrimination

-If you are the victim of workplace discrimination for any reason, you need an experienced attorney on your side.
+If you are the victim of workplace discrimination for any reason, you need a knowledgeable and proactive attorney on your side.
 If you have faced medical marijuana discrimination in Connecticut at your workplace, consider contacting our office.
 We are here to help!